MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective.md

   future, it’s important to be upfront about our availability to plan better.

 - **Underestimating the Importance of the Project Board:** We didn’t fully
   leverage the GitHub project board in the beginning.
-This caused some confusion
+This caused some
-  about which tasks were pending or ready for review.
+  confusion about which tasks were pending or ready for review.

 ## Continue Doing

-- **Collaboration and Flexibility:** Team members were quick to help each other—
+- **Collaboration and Flexibility:** Team members were quick to help each
-  whether troubleshooting issues with GitHub or Python, or creating extra
+  other—whether troubleshooting issues with GitHub or Python, or creating
-  solutions for others to review.
-Keeping this cooperative attitude will help
+  extra solutions for others to review.
+Keeping this cooperative attitude
-  us succeed as we continue the program.
+  will help us succeed as we continue the program.

 - **Regular code reviews using GitHub:** We now recognize the value of using
   GitHub to communicate about code.
-Everyone is working on improving this skill
+Everyone is working on improving this
-  to manage code more effectively.
+  skill to manage code more effectively.

-- **Regular Check-ins:** Our meetings helped maintain clarity and kept everyone
+- **Regular Check-ins:** Our meetings helped maintain clarity and kept
-  aligned, even during times of delay or uncertainty.
+  everyone aligned, even during times of delay or uncertainty.

 ## Start Doing

-- **Deadlines, deadlines, deadlines:** We lacked a timeline for specific tasks,
+- **Deadlines, deadlines, deadlines:** We lacked a timeline for specific
-  which led to unnecessary time pressure.
-Setting clear deadlines in the future
+  tasks, which led to unnecessary time pressure.
+Setting clear deadlines in
-  will help avoid this and allow room to fix any late-stage issues.
+  the future will help avoid this and allow room to fix any late-stage issues.

 - **Organized Project Board and Label Usage:** We need to make better use of
   the GitHub project board and labels for clearer task tracking.
-We also need
+We also
-  to be more descriptive in pull request and issue summaries—even if the tasks
+  need to be more descriptive in pull request and issue summaries—even if
-  seem simple.
+  the tasks seem simple.

 - **Clearer Role Definition:** Everyone should have a defined role from the
-  start to prevent confusion and ensure balanced contribution across the team.
+  start to prevent confusion and ensure balanced contribution across the
+  team.

 - **Capabilities Discussion:** Rather than just saying “I’m a beginner,” we
   should have deeper conversations about each member’s familiarity with the